gaois/Gaois.Localizer/README.md

 });
 ```

-The mapped tags can then be accessed elswhere in the application, and a `InferLocaleFromLanguage()` convenience function is provided to infer the correct locale or region subtag (the code shown below is taken from a Razor view):
+The mapped tags can then be accessed elswhere in the application, and an `InferLocaleFromLanguage()` convenience function is provided to output the correct locale or region subtag when given a corresponding language code (the code shown below is taken from a Razor view):

 ```csharp
 @using Fiontar.Localization